codenrun/libc/README.md

 # libc
-Implementation of various standard c functions
+Implementation of various standard c functions for fun and learn